Seaside Village Historic District: Early history of Seaside Village

-Each home had its own entrance with backyard space.
 Chicken wire fences separated the backyards.
-Heating was from a coal stove in the kitchen.
-There was no central heating, but a single register furnace could be installed in the basement at the renter's expense, if desired.
-The units had electric lights and modern plumbing.
-The pantry was designed to hold an ice box that could be drained onto the ground underneath.
+Heating was from a coal stove in the kitchen.The pantry was designed to hold an ice box that could be drained onto the ground underneath.

-Work on the excavations of the basements began in September 1918 for the first 100 homes.
 By the time the final plans were submitted by the end of September, 380 homes had been planned for the Crane tract.
 “A central playground is a feature of these plans.”
-The buildings were to be made of brick even though this would mean that every brickyard in Connecticut was required to dedicate their output solely to this project.
-60-90 railroad carloads a day arrived at the site.
-The actual construction took 90 days from start to finish.